EventStore/documentation/docs/cloud/faq/roadmap.md

 ### What is the ETA on the tool being developed to assist in migration of existing customer data?

-We have a replicator that is available now.
-Depending on your requirements this may be suitable
+We have a replication tool, which is available now.
+It has certain limitations, especially with performance.
+Get in touch, so we can help you to analyse your setup and requirements, before we can recommend using the replication tool.

 ### Do you have indicative performance for each of your offered cluster sizes?

-Yes, benchmarks will be published soon and will be available via the console.
+We are still measuring the performance of different cluster sizes and optimise the configuration for better utilisation of all the instance sizes.
+We will provide indicative figures on the Cloud Console as soon as we are confident in these numbers.

+Please remember, however, that each use case is different, and you might always get better or worse performance, compared with our advertised benchmarking figures.
+We can help you to analyse your needs and provide more detailed expected performance figures, please get in touch.

 ## Features

-### Are there plans for a scavenge scheduling feature?
+### Are there plans for the scheduled scavenge feature?

-Yes this on the roadmap.
+Yes, we are actively working on it.

-### What is the ETA on the scheduled backups functionality being implemented?
+### What is the ETA on the scheduled backup general availability?

-This is part of the next bit of functionality we are releasing
+The scheduled backup feature is in the QA phase and we are looking forward to release it soon.